zenakuten/WSVoting/README.md

 If no matching `Maps` line is found, the mutator will attempt to load the texture from the DefaultTexturePackage, looking for a Material with the same name as the map, e.g. `WSVotingScreenshots.DM-Rankin`.

 If no texture can be found, a 'No Preview Available' texture is used.

+## Changes

+V2 - support keyboard event for preview changes
+   - update config to not reference package name (use perobjectconfig) V1 - initial release